Exception Management

 • Policy

 • Policy Exceptions: when someone needs to breach a policy, procedure, or standard (e.g. if a software developer needs to access a production database even when the policy clearly states this is not possible).
-Policy Exceptions are linked to documents on the Policy module.

-Each exception type has its own module:
+Each exception type has its module:

 • Risk Exceptions: under Risk Management / Risk Exceptions.